 According to the Recommendation the ERT should assess whether the SMP operator's own downstream retail arm is profitable on the basis of the upstream price charged to its competitors by the upstream operating arm of the SMP.
 For that reason the level of efficiency of the operator to be used according to the Recommendation is the equally efficient operator (EEO) test.
 But the Recommendation also foresees that NRAs may make adjustments for scale to the SMP operator's costs to ensure that there is a realistic prospect that alternative operators can profitably replicate the SMP operator's retail services.
-The reasonably efficient number of qualifying operators to ensure effective competition, bearing in mind competition from other platforms.
+The reasonably efficient scale identified by the NRA should not go beyond that of a market structure with a sufficient number of qualifying operators to ensure effective competition, bearing in mind competition from other platforms.